Below you’ll find all of our 2020 RV life updates from the road in one place.

 On the morning of July 5th, we drove our last little stint from Hagerstown to Gettysburg to put our RV in storage for one week.
 We packed up everything we needed, as well as our entire refrigerator, and then headed to Delaware!

-Our time in Delaware was all about seeing family.
-For the most part, we were basically a small group of family members spending most of our time at a rental house.
+Our time in Delaware was all about seeing a small group of family.
+The whole group of us spent about 90% of our time at the rental house.

 - Going to the beach a few times and boogie boarding our hearts out.